telerik/fiddler-docs/Getting Started/Tasks/MonitorPocketPC.md

 1. On the PocketPC, set the HTTP proxy to be **FIDDLERSERVER:8888**, where FIDDLERSERVER is the machine name for the machine with Fiddler installed.

-2. Connect the PocketPC to ActiveSync
+2. Connect the PocketPC to ActiveSync.

 [1]: http://windows.microsoft.com/en-us/windows7/open-a-port-in-windows-firewall